Concerned an Attorney is abusing their power?

 A recent article by the Society of Trust and Estate Practitioners (STEP) indicates that investigations are on the rise and that court action is at its highest ever levels.

 It is essential that when Attorneys make decisions for donors who have lost capacity that they are acting in the Donor’s best interests.
-Good record keeping and a transparent financial management will help an Attorney in the event of an investigation or accusation of misconduct.
+Good record keeping and a transparent financial management will help an Attorney in the event of an investigation or

 For more information on Attorney Guidance please click here to view our Property & Financial Affairs LPA Leaflet.